AhmedSahbaoui69/bbnolyrics-Most-Used-Words/README.md

 ![img.png](Jupyter_Notebook/img.png)
 # <b> Bbno$ Song Lyrics Analysis : Most Used Words Revealed with Python.</b>

-#### In this Jupyter notebook project, I used the BeautifulSoup library to scrape the lyrics of songs by the artist "bbno$".
+#### In this Jupyter notebook project, I used the BeautifulSoup library to scrape the lyrics of all the songs produces by the artist "bbno$", then calculated the most frequent words.
 #### First, I scraped the entire song titles of bbno$ using BeautifulSoup from the website genius.com.
 #### Next, I used those titles to scrape the lyrics for each song using BeautifulSoup from the same website.
 #### Then, I squished all the words into a single list by combining the lyrics of all the songs.